-D. Finance
+C. Finance

 The Summit should be a model of sustainable tourism and land management.
-All parties should acknowledge the need for a fiscally sustainable State Park and should explore options to cover operating expenses and generate revenues that will be able to contribute to maintenance and improvement projects that are typically now and previously funded only through Capital Improvement funding.

-Currently, Mount Washington State Park is the only park that does not support the operations of the park system statewide.
-All revenue to the Park is deposited in the Mount Washington Fund to be used on the Summit.
+Summit Partners should strive to ensure that the Mount Washington State Park is a fiscally sustainable operation, covering operating expenses and generating revenues that will be [able to contribute to] maintenance and improvement projects that are typically now and previously funded only through Capital Improvement funding.
+[Mount Washington State Park is the only park that does not support the operations of the park system statewide.
+All revenue to the Park are deposited in the Mount Washington Fund to be used on the Summit.
 None of the revenue is used to support parks administration or support less iconic locations that cannot generate enough revenue to support themselves.
-Capital funds used on the Summit are also not available to support improvements in other locations that do financially support the entire park system.
+Capital funds used on the Summit are not available to support improvements in other locations that do financially support the entire park system.
 However, like Hampton Beach, the Park is an important revenue generator for private sector businesses.
-Summit Partners should consider how to support the Mount Washington State Park and understand that their interaction with the Park, and with each other is not a zero-sum game.
-All partners benefit from the success of the others.
-The Commission, including Summit Partners, should work to ensure the financial viability of the Summit while also ensuring that a quality Summit environment and experience are maintained.
-The Commission as a whole should explore a summit Stakeholders' agreement or other means to financially support Summit betterment projects.
+Summit Partners should consider how to support this amenity and understand that their interaction with the Park, and with each other is not a zero-sum game.
+All partners benefit from the success of the others.]

 The Commission should work with N.H.
 State Parks to determine whether a fee should be charged to enter or use Park facilities.
-As part of that, a third party should evaluate Park operations unless Commission members can provide such an evaluation free of charge.
+[As part of that, a third party should evaluate Park operations unless Commission members can provide such an evaluation free of charge.]